 Everything you do affects other people, and everything other people do affects you.
 There is no escaping it.
 You are not solely the product of your own making.
 Part of you was formed by the society and/or family and culture you grew up in.

 Your experiences with other people radically alter the person you might be if you were alone in the world.
-For instance, I’m an INTJ, but my sarcastic, dark sense of humour has rubbed off on my ENFP sister.
-Meanwhile, her sensitivity has rubbed off on me to make me less of a robot.
+For instance, I’m an INTJ, but my sarcastic, dark sense of humour has rubbed off on my ENFP sibling.
+Meanwhile, their sensitivity has rubbed off on me to make me less of a robot.

 The Doctor’s companions humanise him –and he Timelords them back.
 George from Of Mice and Men, makes plenty of choices he wouldn’t have made had he not had Lenny with him.
 John Watson humanises Sherlock, and in return, some of Sherlock rubs off on John.